House system at the California Institute of Technology: Lloyd House

 Lloyd is divided into seven alleys: Purple, Kaos, VI (Virgin Islands), Fingal's Cave, Valhalla, Inferno, and Tropic.
 Each alley is decorated with theme-appropriate murals.
 Some murals include the expansive Purple mural in the theme of Japanese tsunami waves, the Escher mural in Kaos, the tropical mural in VI, the "Enjoy Crack" mural in Inferno that mocks the Coca-Cola slogan and contains a reference to Alan Moore's graphic novel Watchmen, and the Lloyd Dragon in Fingal's.
 Several of the names have been changes since the 1970s when the names were: Headquarters (now purple), Penthouse (now Kaos), Virgin Islands, Cave (though Fingal still lived in this alley), Valhalla, Inferno and Creek (now Tropic).
 At this time the alleys were mostly painted solid colors with some minimal designs and pictures (including flames on the walls of Inferno).

 The "shed" used to be a stand-alone building in the courtyard that housed Lloyd's big screen TV.
 Now the "shed" exists indoors, in a room adjacent to Valhalla that used to be part of the MOSH's office.

 In the 1980s, Lloyd had two off-campus alleys, one named "The Place" and one named "Corona" (in reference to the corona of the sun as a metaphor for the outer reaches of Lloyd).
 The Place used to exist on the corner of Michigan Ave and Lura St; it was removed around 1988 and is now a parking lot.
 Corona used to be on the east side of Holliston Ave; it was removed in 1992 and the location is now the new parking structure.
 Because of Pasadena preservation laws, both houses were moved to other places in Pasadena.
-The Corona house was donated to a minister (for free) who restored it at 1792 Newport Ave, Pasadena, CA. The house is no longer owned by the minister, but it still exists.
+The Corona house was donated to a minister who restored it at 1792 Newport Ave in Pasadena.
+The house is no longer owned by the minister, but it still exists.